danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0301 (en).md

 "Yes, that's what she told us," Rarity confirmed.

-"She mentioned that she was really worried about us after Vainilla kicked her out of the car.
+"She mentioned that she was really worried about us after Vanilla kicked her out of the car.
 She said she had a bad feeling and decided to stay," Fluttershy added.

 Applejack scratched her head; something about that story didn’t quite fit—or rather, none of it did.
 She remembered Twilight mentioning that the Great Barrier had expelled anyone who could help them, but had she only meant animals?
 The farmer shook her head; she still felt a little too dizzy to think clearly.